rhodes911/ibm-ai-engineering/Machine Learning with Python/notes/glossary-module-2.md

 **Threshold**
 The probability cutoff used to convert continuous probability predictions into discrete class labels.
 *Example: In cancer screening, setting threshold at 0.3 (30%) means flag any case with ≥30% probability as "needs further testing" to catch more cases (high recall), while 0.8 threshold means only flag very confident cases to reduce false alarms (high precision).*

+**Churn**
+The loss of customers or subscribers over a given period, commonly expressed as a percentage; a key metric in subscription businesses and telecommunications.
+*Example: Netflix tracking monthly churn rate of 2.5% means 25,000 of 1 million subscribers cancel each month—logistic regression models help identify high-risk subscribers (probability > 0.6) for targeted retention campaigns offering personalized content recommendations or discounts.*

+**Linearly Separable**
+A property of data where classes can be perfectly separated by a linear decision boundary (line, plane, or hyperplane).
+*Example: Dataset of student exam pass/fail where all students who studied >6 hours passed and all who studied <6 hours failed—perfectly linearly separable by vertical line at 6 hours.
+Real-world data is rarely perfectly separable, but logistic regression finds best linear boundary even with overlap.*

+**Probability Calibration**
+The process of adjusting model output probabilities to match true observed frequencies, ensuring predicted probabilities reflect actual likelihoods.
+*Example: Model predicts 100 transactions at 0.7 fraud probability, but only 50 are actually fraud—poorly calibrated.
+Calibration adjusts so "0.7 probability" predictions actually have 70% fraud rate, enabling businesses to trust probability-based decisions like "review all transactions >0.8 probability."*

+**Class Imbalance**
+A situation where one class significantly outnumbers another in the training data, potentially causing models to bias toward the majority class.
+*Example: Fraud detection dataset with 9,950 legitimate and 50 fraudulent transactions (99.5% vs 0.5%)—naive model predicting "always legitimate" achieves 99.5% accuracy but catches zero fraud.
+Solutions: SMOTE oversampling, class_weight='balanced', or focus on F1/ROC-AUC instead of accuracy.*

 ## Model Training and Optimization